Line Follower Robot using Arduino UNO: How to Build (Step-by-Step Guide)

 Line Follower Robot using Arduino Uno

+Connect the VCC pins to 5volt and the ground pins to ground.
 Now, connect the enable pins of the motor driver to pin 5 and 8 of Arduino and connect the motor driver input pins to pin number 6, 7, 9 and 10 of Arduino respectively.
+Finally, connect the battery with the circuit and place the battery on chassis.
+Here, I have connected everything with jumper wires.
+To make a permanent setup, you can directly solder everything together.
+Then turn the board upside down and with the help of hot glue gun, attach the castor wheels as shown in the image below.

 Line Follower Robot Chasis Board